A survey, review, and future trends of skin lesion segmentation and classification: Observations and Recommendations

-\item There is no universally appropriate evaluation criterion \citep{mirikharaji2022survey}, as different evaluation benchmarks grasp different characteristics of an SLS and/or SLC algorithm’s performance on a provided dataset.
-The presented Fig.~\ref{fig:SLC_SLS_Eval} will lead to deciding the most commonly applied metrics that have been employed in the last decade from 2011 to 2020.
-Direct quantitative assessment system using the metrics (see Table~\ref{tab:metrics_evaluation}), qualitative evaluation, and reflection of TCT are the three most standard approaches to estimating the SLA method(s).
-In order to thoroughly explain the performance of the SLA technique(s) insightfully, all three of these evaluation techniques should be involved.
-Unfortunately, it has infrequently been applied in related assessment studies in the last decade, especially the TCT (SLS: \citep{ivanovici2012color, pennisi2016skin, agarwal2017automated, gupta2017adaptive, akram2018skin, he2018dense, khan2018implementation, khan2019skin, ma2019light, low2020automating} and SLC: \citep{khan2018implementation, javed2019intelligent, khan2019skin, afza2020skin, akram2020multilevel}).
-This is one of the shortcomings of the current practice in the SLA articles, and the researchers should consider them together in future experimentation.
+\item There is no universally appropriate evaluation criterion \citep{mirikharaji2022survey}, as different benchmarks grasp different characteristics of an SLS and/or SLC algorithm’s performance on a provided dataset.
+Our analysis in Fig.~\ref{fig:SLC_SLS_Eval} informs future investigators on which metrics have been most commonly used in the recent past to help investigators decide the best metrics to use.
+A direct quantitative assessment system using the metrics (see Table~\ref{tab:metrics_evaluation}), qualitative evaluation, and reflection of TCT are the three most standard approaches to estimating the SLA method(s).
+In order to explain the performance of the SLA technique(s), all three of these evaluation techniques could be involved, as in \citep{ivanovici2012color, pennisi2016skin, agarwal2017automated, gupta2017adaptive, akram2018skin, he2018dense, khan2018implementation, khan2019skin, ma2019light, low2020automating} for SLS and \citep{khan2018implementation, javed2019intelligent, khan2019skin, afza2020skin, akram2020multilevel, afza2022multiclass, khan2021skin} for SLC.
+Unfortunately, it has been infrequently used in the past.
+This is one of the shortcomings of the current practice observed in the SLA articles, and the researchers would consider it in future experimentation.

-\item Although an enormous number of SLA articles have been published in the past, none of the articles have considered developing user-friendly clinical applications in practical settings, and only a few studies have developed toy applications.
-The researchers should concentrate on real-time application products in conjunction with SLA technique improvement.
+\item \MKH{Although an enormous number of SLA articles have been published in the past, only a few studies have developed prototype applications, and none of the 594 SLA articles has considered developing user-friendly clinical applications in practical settings.
+Our review could not find the answer in the 594 articles to how the technologies have been integrated into clinical settings.
+The researchers should concentrate on real-time clinical applications in conjunction with SLA technique improvement, providing a case study of AI methods' successes.}

+\item \MKH{Despite some papers studying XAI strategies to unlock the black box of the decision-making SLA pipeline, only a few of these studies \citep{sadeghi2020using, sadeghi2018users, tschandl2020human} have examined the influence on diagnosis accuracy and dermatologist acceptance.
+This human factor would be considered in future SLA research.
+Optimizing the reasoning method for best human usage and improving interpretability beyond visualization approaches are issues that demand more study in this SLA area.
+Future research should demonstrate how to include XAI in a comprehensive optimization process in order to increase the model's efficacy while reducing its complexity.
+In addition, defining a model to be explainable based on its capacity to instill confidence may not satisfy the condition of model explainability \citep{arrieta2020explainable}.
+Trustworthiness is the assurance that a model will respond as intended when presented with a given problem; nonetheless, this must be added to future SLA literature \citep{lekadir2021future}.}

 \end{itemize}